sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/1000 - summarizer.md

 title: "Summarizer"
 hidden: false
 ---
-Automatically extracts key/value pairs from short snippets of free text using [OpenAI](https://openai.com/) machine learning (ML).
+Automatically extracts key/value pairs from short snippets of free text using [OpenAI's GPT-3 completion API](https://beta.openai.com/docs/).
 The Summarizer computed field method takes as input a snippet of free text extracted using the [Topic](doc:topic) method, and extracts key/value pairs informed by short samples of extracted values you provide.

 Parameters
 ====